theuerc/riddle_me_this/network demo/README.md

 Since these networks can get very busy, I used networkx's pagerank algorithm to get only the most central nodes from this co-occurrence network.
 The less connected nodes aren't as interesting for the purposes of getting summary information about a video, so there is no point in including them.
 This isn't a typical application of pagerank since the graph is undirected, but getting the most connected nodes is still useful for my purposes.

-I wanted a visualization of words that are close together because I only provide ChatGPT with a 2000 word window of the video transcript, so relationships between named entities that are within 7 words of one another will likely fall within the same chunk and be answerable.
+I wanted a visualization of words that are close together because I only provide ChatGPT with a 2000 word window of the video transcript, so questions about named entities that are within 7 words of one another will likely fall within the same chunk and be answerable.

 A json of a sample network is stored in `./co_occurrence.json`.
 A pyvis visualization of the network is stored in `./co_occurrence_graph.html`.